Can I Change Homeowners Insurance After Closing in Florida?

 To cancel your existing homeowners insurance policy, you need to:

-- Contact Your Insurance Company: Let your current insurer know you want to cancel the policy.
+- Get in Touch With Your Insurer: Inform your current insurer about your intention to cancel the policy.

-- Provide Notice: Many companies ask for a written notice.
-Check what your policy needs.
+- Give Your Insurer the Required Notice: Some companies request a written notice.
+Look up what your policy requires.

-- Effective Date: Pick a cancellation date that matches when your new coverage starts to avoid gaps.
+- Aligned Dates: Choose a cancellation date that is the same as the date your new coverage starts to not create coverage gaps.

 Obtaining Coverage from a New Provider